Executive Summary

 Protect policyholders when it matters most.

-Guaranty funds are the safety net for policyholders when an insurer fails.
+Guaranty funds are the safety net.
 By statute 2, they are required to:

 Cover claims quickly